Nicolas-Maurer/Reinforcement_Learning_Tarot/README.md

 Three cards, the 1 of trump (called the petit), the 21 of trump and the excuse are particularly important in the game and are known as bouts ("ends") or sometimes in books as oudlers.
 Not only are the bouts worth points, but having them in your tricks also reduces the total number of points you need to win.

+During the deal, six cards are dealt face down to the centre of the table to form the talon or "the dog".
+This means that in a 3-player game of tarot, each player has 24 cards in his hand when the deal is over.

 ## Values of the cards
 In each hand one player, the taker plays alone against the other two in partnership.
 The taker's objective is to accumulate enough card points to win the hand by taking tricks.